dagbja/sdk-nrf/README.rst

 Switches and Buttons
 ********************

-The switches and buttons are used to control the behaviour of the client as follows:
+The switches are used to control the behaviour of the client when not having flash support:

 * Switch 1: In left position do bootstrap procedure.
-In right position skip bootstrap.
+            In right position skip bootstrap and use hardcoded values.
-* Switch 2: In left position connect to DM server.
-In right position connect to Repository server.
+* Switch 2: Currently unused.

+The buttons are used to control the behaviour of the client as follows:

 * Button 1: Update server if registered.
 Register server if not registered.
 * Button 2: Deregister server if registered.